3threes3/Mooc-Java-Programming-I/Week 3/Readme.md

-Second week exercises completed using both NetBeans and IntelliJ.
+Third week exercises completed using both NetBeans and IntelliJ.
 Validating all tests provided by the course.